Testimony of the Day

 If you too want to find out what supplements your body needs and how to change your diet, click HERE for life-changing help!

-- 3 oz cream cheese (softened) OMIT IF DAIRY ALLERGY and add reserved yolks
+- 3 ounce cream cheese softened OMIT IF DAIRY ALLERGY and add reserved yolks

-- 4 TBS Swerve or 1 tsp stevia glycerite
+- 4 tablespoons Natural Sweetener or 1 tsp stevia glycerite

 - 6 large egg yolks

-- 10 TBS heavy cream or coconut milk
+- 10 tablespoons heavy cream or coconut milk

 - Preheat oven to 300 degrees F.